-Most climbers and vines can be trained to grow up supporting structures or will attach themselves naturally with curly or sticky tendrils.
-There are a wide variety of structures suitable for growing gardens vertically upwards including:
+Most climbers and vines can be trained to grow up supporting structures.
+These plants attach themselves naturally with curly or sticky tendrils.
+There are a wide variety of structures suitable for growing gardens vertically upwards.
+Here are some examples:

-- Trellises – usually lattice or wire frames or similar structures made from timber, metal or plastic.
-These are generally supported on a fence, wall or building but can also be added to a raised bed or planter box.
+- Trellises – usually lattice or wire frames or similar structures.
+Often made from timber, metal or plastic.
+These are generally supported on a fence, wall or building.
+They can also be added to a raised bed or planter box.
 You can find out how to make your own wall trellis using wire and eye hooks here.

-- A-frames – are two trellises joined together overhead in the shape of an ‘A’ and sometimes hinged to form great support.
+- A-frames – are two trellises joined together overhead in the shape of an ‘A’.
+They are sometimes hinged to form great support.
 Generally made from timber and wire, A-frames are great for growing climbing vegetables in compact spaces.
-The design is only limited by your imagination as you can see by these ideas:
+The design is only limited by your imagination.
+Check out these ideas:

-- Lean-tos – are a one-sided trellis, positioned at a low angle to the ground and held up by poles going in the opposite direction.
-You can also grow shade-loving plants under it, taking advantage of the shade produced by the plants on the lean-to.
+- Lean-tos – are a one-sided trellis, positioned at a low angle to the ground.
+They are held up by poles going in the opposite direction.
+You can also grow shade-loving plants in the shady microclimate underneath.
+This allows you to take advantage of the shade produced by the plants growing on the lean-to.

-- Arches and arbors – these are multi-functional structures that provide a focus and attractive design feature in the garden as well as vertical growing space.
+- Arches and arbors – these are multi-functional structures that provide a focus and attractive design feature in the garden.
+They also increase your vertical growing space.
 Positioned correctly to draw you through and beyond, they can also create a sense of mystery and interest to the garden design.